bedwards/neuralese/the_weight_of_light.md

 **TIMEFRAME: Late 2027 - The Decision Point**

-**AI-2027 predicts:** Oversight Committee votes 6-4 on whether to continue (Race ending) or slow down (Slowdown ending).
-Evidence is circumstantial.
-DeepCent is two months behind.
+*For reference, AI-2027 predicts: The Oversight Committee votes on whether to continue development or slow down.
+Evidence of misalignment remains circumstantial.
+China is estimated to be only two months behind.*

 **Three possible paths:**